Doly02/ipk-proj-1/README.md

 Before receiving the response are both strings cleaned, so it's possible to use them for processing the response.
 After receiving a server response the status is checked and the payload is decoded.
 Depending on its value, either a response or error is printed.
 And the socket is closed (function `close`).[2]

+### Implementation details
+The `ipk24chat-client` program is written using an object-oriented approach in c++.
+The communication between client and server is based on the state machine, described [here](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master/Project%201#user-content-specification).
+The `poll()` function is used to provide non-blocking logic.
+The TCP client also uses the `send()` and `receive()` functions and has a simpler state machine because communication based on the TCP protocol is more secure and reliable.
+The UDP client also uses the `sendto()` and `recvfrom()` functions.
+For the UDP client, it was also necessary to implement logic for message contol and also dynamic port change, because the server moves the communication with the client to a different port after the authentication message.
+[10] [11] [12] [13]

+**Note:** The program flow can be observed in program flow diagram.

 ## UML diagrams

 ### Program flow diagram